 When the RAV4 was launched in 1994 there was little or no competition to speak of.
 That’s certainly all changed now, and there are loads of rivals you might want to consider.
 The most obvious direct rival is the Honda CR-V, which is another massive global sales success story and the second-best-selling SUV in America and the world.

 If you want a stylish alternative to the RAV4 you might want to check out the Mazda CX-5, but if the value for money is your main consideration there’s always the Chevy Equinox and the Ford Escape.
 If you want something that’s great value and is also pretty capable off-road, the obvious rival to the RAV4 has to be the Subaru Forester.

 Should you buy a used Toyota RAV4?

-There’s no reason to shy away from buying a used Toyota RAV4, but somewhat inevitably, the later the model and the more you pay the better it will be.
+There’s no reason to shy away from buying a used Toyota RAV4, but somewhat inevitably, the later the model and the more you pay, the better it will tend to be.
 Despite my list of problems above, the Toyota RAV4 is one of the most durable, reliable and enduring vehicles of its kind out there and even early models have plenty of life left in them yet.

 It may not be the coolest, most exciting or fun-to-drive crossovers you can buy in the used market, but it’s a sensible choice for those who’d like a used compact crossover that won’t come with too much drama.
 There are, admittedly, an awful lot of them out there and you won’t stand out in a crowded parking lot with one.
 But just consider the fact that the Toyota RAV4 is the biggest-selling SUV on the planet and it should reassure you that the RAV is a sound buy, new or used.